Avaiga/taipy/gui/doc/toggle.md

-A serie of toggle buttons that the user can select.
+A series of toggle buttons that the user can select.

 ## Details